 Problem

-The problem is that state government hasn’t actually constructed the Principal Bicycle Network, or even the Strategic Cycling Corridors.
+The problem is that state government hasn’t actually constructed the Principal Bicycle Network, let alone the Strategic Cycling Corridors.
 For example, Swan Street doesn’t have any bicycle lane markings at all.
-The most likely reason for the delay is that traders protest against the loss of on-street parking on shopping streets, even though studies show that changes would be better for business.
+The most likely reason for the delay is that traders protest against the relocation of kerbside parking to side streets, even though studies show that improving access by walking, biking and public transport would be better for business.

 Solution